 The satellite image data was processed by EOMAP using a physics-based Modular Inversion and Processing System (MIP).
 Satellite-derived turbidity is determined by the backward scattering of light between 450 to 800 nm, which is physically retrieved using satellite data.
 The processed satellite derived turbidity data was provided as geo-referenced images (100 images spanning a 10-year period).
-An example is provided in Figure 3-20, which illustrates the general trend of higher turbidity in nearshore waters (especially in Cairns Harbour) and less turbidity in offshore waters.
+An example is provided in Figure 3-21, which illustrates the general trend of higher turbidity in nearshore waters (especially in Cairns Harbour) and less turbidity in offshore waters.

-Geo-referenced Satellite Derived Turbidity (One of 100 Images Processed)
+(One of 100 Images Processed)